matthewjweaver/mjw-toolbox/ssh/README.md

 rm id_ed25519_sk_rk{,.pub}
 ```

-To add all keys on a hardware token to ssh-agent on a machine (requires
+To add all keys on a hardware token to an ssh-agent on a machine
-PIN):
+(requires PIN):
 ```
 ssh-add -K
 ```